NicMcPhee/web-sockets-example/README.md

 - [`client/src/index.html`](client/src/index.html)
   - The `title` element

-You can remove this section of the README once you have changed the name.
+You can go ahead and remove this section of the README once you have changed the name.